-During the year, the Company has executed a Power Delivery Agreement ('PDA') with Serentica Renewables India 1 Private Limited ('Serentica'), a fellow subsidiary created for building a renewable energy power project ("the Project") of approximately 200 MW, on a group captive basis.
-Under the terms of the PDA, the Company is expected to infuse equity of approximately Rs 250 crore for twenty six percent stake in Serentica for procuring renewable power on a fixed tariff over twenty five years from the date of commissioning of the Project.
-No significant project related activities has been carried out subsequent to signing of the PDA.
+During the financial year 2022-23, the Company has executed a Power Delivery Agreement ('PDA') with Serentica Renewables India 7 Private Limited ('Serentica 7'), created for building a renewable energy power project ("the Project") of approximately 105 MW, on a group captive basis.
+Under the terms of the PDA, the Company is expected to infuse equity of approximately ₹ 135 crore for procuring renewable power on a fixed tariff over twenty five years from the date of commissioning of the Project.
+As on 31st March 2023, no investment have been made in SRI7PL.